The Roanoke Blacksburg Technology Council and the Children's Museum of Blacksburg,

 Robot must have the ability to detect a vehicle in front of it and stop; then automatically re-start when the vehicle in front has cleared.

 Wireless interaction between the robot and team players using sound, ultrasonic, radio or light sensors is encouraged.
-Perhaps to activate a crowd-pleasing activity such as dispensing candy (must not interfere with track), waving a hand, or or flapping your butterfly wings!
+Perhaps to activate a crowd-pleasing activity such as dispensing candy (must not interfere with track), waving a hand, or pedaling a model tricycle!

-Robot speed requirements: 4 to 8 cm/sec for the slower phase from 2-2:30pm, or 8 to 18cm/sec for the faster phase from 2:30-3pm.
+Robot speed requirements: 4 to 8 cm/sec for the slower phase, or 8 to 18cm/sec for the faster phase.
 Be sure to clock your robot on straight as well as curved track!

 Official Parade Route

 Plastic folding tables (30” x 72”) will be used for the parade route.
-These are typically referred to as Rubbermaid, Lifetime, or other brand folding tables with a white plastic top surface .
+These are typically referred to as Rubbermaid, Lifetime, or other brand folding tables with a white plastic top surface and will be covered with a thick white roll of paper.
 You can find the tables at local discount stores like K-mart or Lowe’s for around $50.
 Robofest Games (www.robofest.net) use the same tables.

 Standard electrical tape (black) is used to make a closed rectangular shape with 4 rounded corners as shown in the short test table pictured below.
 2” wide masking tape will be used to connect and hold tables.
 BE PREPARED for a small bump at the table interface.